Four Gates Cambridge Scholars will talk about the reality of field work at an event this week.

-I am pursuing a PhD in Educational Research with concentrations in Economic Sociology and Information Science.
+I pursued a PhD in Educational Research with concentrations in Economic Sociology and Information Science.
 My research focuses on Massive Open Online Courses (MOOCs) and other open-scale educational resources, and how these resources are reproducing inequalities in society.
-I also investigate how to make them more equitable for all learners, and their impact on learners' labor market mobility.
-Before Cambridge, I worked as a public school teacher in Phoenix, Arizona, and worked as a designer and technologist as an Innovation Fellow at Arizona State University.
-My interest in education and technology emerged out of my childhood experience speaking with a pronounced stutter, a failed technological intervention to correct it, and the gratitude I have to my parents and teachers for eventually helping me forge a stable voice.
+I also investigate how to design them in a more inclusive manner for all learners, and examine their impact on learners' labor market mobility.
+Before Cambridge, I worked as a public school teacher in Phoenix, Arizona, an as a Product Manager and University Innovation Fellow at Arizona State University.
 I received a bachelor’s degree in International Politics from Georgetown University and a master’s degree in Curriculum and Instruction from Arizona State University.

 Arizona State University

 Jessica Van Meir